Jane620/doc.github.io/source/Interview/EN.rst

   In 2017 ,i went to nfspring , within one month i just take over the dealer trading system , design the automatic testcase and take responsible for this project.
 Also i built the continuous integeration by jenkins ,sonar ,jacoco,gerrit and so on.
 With ci to assessing SW quality and increasing test effectiveness and efficiency.

-  although i dont have much expericence in communication field , but i will learn hard and willing to accept challenge.
+  I got stuck and wanted to step out of this field .although i dont have much expericence in communication field , but i will learn hard . willing to accept challenges.

   That's all ,thank you.